 The first scripture, from II Samuel, offers us the kingship of David, commissioned as "shepherd" and "commander" of God's people, Israel.
 The kingship of Christ in the gospel (Luke) finds the Lord reigning from the throne of the Cross where, like the good shepherd, he lays down his life for flock.
 This year's celebration of Christ the King includes this sobering appreciation of the One who rules our hearts.

 The second lesson, from Colossians, is a hymn to Christ whose supremacy surpasses all bonds of time and space, in whom and through whom all things were created and redeemed.

 Some may find it difficult to warm to the notion of "kingship" but it's likely that all of us can wonder, "Who rules my heart?
 Whose rule shapes my thoughts, my choices, my decisions?
 Whose wisdom counsels me?
 Whose word guides me?"

-If Christ is not king of my heart, who is?
+If Christ doesn't rule my heart, who or what does?